 In this article, we will show you how to create an SSIS Parent Child Package Configuration with examples.
 We already explained the list of Package Configurations in our previous article.
 So, please refer to the Package Configuration to understand the same.

-We have File System Task Folder inside our D drive, and it has four text files.
-To demonstrate this configuration, we will load data from text files to SQL Server table.
-Following screenshot will show you the data inside the Employee1.txt file.
+We have an SSIS File System Task Folder inside our D drive with four text files.
+To demonstrate this SSIS Parent Child Package configuration, we will load data from text files to the SQL Server table.
+The following screenshot will show you the data inside the Employee1.txt file.

-Below screenshot shows the data inside the Employee3.txt file.
+The below screenshot shows the data inside the Employee3.txt file.

-SSIS Parent Child Package Configuration Example
+Example for SSIS Parent Child Package Configuration

 Configure Parent Package in SSIS